dortania/OpenCore-Install-Guide/ktext.md

 * [XhciDxe.efi](https://github.com/acidanthera/OpenCorePkg/releases)
    * Used for Sandy Bridge and older when no XHCI driver is built into the firmware, not needed if you're not using a USB 3.0 expansion card
 * [HfsPlusLegacy.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlusLegacy.efi)
    * Legacy variant of HfsPlus, used for systems that lack RDRAND instruction support.
-This is generally seen on SandyBridge and older
+This is generally seen on Sandy Bridge and older

 For a full list of compatible drivers, see 11.2 Properties in the [OpenCorePkg Docs](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).
 These files will go in your Drivers folder in your EFI